Robert-SZ/SimpleEscrow/README.md

 # Run Solidity Tests

-1. Установить тест rpc
-2. запустить rpc
+1. You should install ethereumjs-testrpc:
+- npm install ethereumjs-testrpc web3@0.20.1.

+2. Launch testrpc net with the following command:
+- nodemodules/.bin/testrpc

-3. truffle test
+3. Run command truffle test to launch solidity tests from the project directory
+- truffle test